1996 Indo-Tibetan Border Police expedition to Mount Everest: The expedition

 On 10 May 1996, Subedar Tsewang Samanla, Lance Naik Dorje Morup, and Head Constable Tsewang Paljor were part of a six-man summit attempt from the North Side.
 The summit team did not have any sherpas to guide them.
 They were the first team of the season to go up the North Face.
 It would be their responsibility to fix the ropes during ascent and break the trail to the top.
 The team was caught in the blizzard above Camp IV.
 While three of the six members turned down, Samanla, Paljor, and Morup decided to go for the summit.
-Samanla was an accomplished mountaineer who had summitted Everest in 1984 and Kanchenjunga in 1991.
+Samanla was an accomplished mountaineer who had summited Everest in 1984 and Kanchenjunga in 1991.
 The first group was Paljor, Samanla, Morup, Jodh Singh, and Harbhajan Singh.
 Frostbitten, Jodh Singh and Harbhajan Singh returned to their base camp, and Samanla, Morup, and Paljor remained.

 At around 18:00 (15:45 Nepal Time), the three climbers radioed to their expedition leader that they had arrived at the summit.
 While the Indian camp was jubilant in their celebrations, some of the other mountaineers at Base Camp had already expressed their reservations about the timing, which was quite late in the day to be on the summit.
 There is also a dispute whether the three had actually reached the summit.
 Jon Krakauer claims that the climbers were at 8,700 m (28,550 ft), roughly 150 m (500 ft) short of the topmost point.
 Due to bad visibility and thick clouds which obscured the summit, the climbers believed they had reached the top.
-This also explains why the climbers did not run into the teams that summitted from the South Side.
+This also explains why the climbers did not run into the teams that summited from the South Side.

 The three climbers left an offering of prayer flags, khatas, and pitons.
 Samanla, the summit team leader, decided to spend extra time for religious ceremonies and instructed the other two climbers to begin their descent.
 There was no radio contact after that.
 Back at the camps below, anxious team members saw two headlamps moving just above the second step (8,570 m/28,120 ft).
 None of the three managed to come back to high camp at 8,320 m (27,300 ft).